 Will my tour be affected if I travel during Ramadan?

 Ramadan is the Holy Month of the Islamic calendar and a time when Muslims fast from sun rise until sunset.
 Fasting means 'nil by mouth' including food, water and cigarettes.
 Many local cafes and restaurants remain closed during the day.
 However tourists are not expected to fast and there are cafes and restaurants that stay open to cater for you.
 During Ramadan you are encouraged to show your respect by not walking around in public eating, chewing gum, smoking or drinking.
 It is fine to do so in your hotel or in a cafe/restaurant recommended by your tour leader.
 Your tour leader will organise lunches and dinners which will make Ramadan easier for you.
 During Ramadan, tourist sites and shops often close early to allow staff to return home in time to break their fast.
 Ramadan Calendar

-- 2020: From the 23rd of April to the 23rd of May
+- 2021: From April 13th to May 12th

-• Is Hot Air Balloon an option on my tour?
+Is Hot Air Balloon an option on my tour?

 Yes, you can do it in Luxor.